Paavo Talvela: Interim Peace

+Continuation War

 At the start of the Continuation War in 1941, Talvela commanded the II Corps, but immediately following the start of the hostilities he was given command of the VI Corps.
+For Talvela, who was inspired by the kindred peoples ideology, the offensive into East Karelia took on the character of personal revenge, as it took place on the same battlefields where his Aunus and Viena expeditions had failed twenty years earlier.
 Under his command, the VI Corps participated in the Finnish invasion of Ladoga Karelia.
 As part of the Army of Karelia, VI Corps surrounded parts of the Soviet 7th Army north of Lake Ladoga.
-On 3 August 1941, Talvela was granted the Mannerheim Cross.
+On 3 August 1941, Talvela was granted the Mannerheim Cross, becoming the second recipient after Ruben Lagus; the citation recognized both his personal bravery and his skillful conduct of operations in Ladoga Karelia.
 The VI Corps reached Svir in September 1941, with the Finnish forces forming a 100 kilometer wide, 20 kilometer deep bridgehead over the river, thus cutting the Murmansk railroad.
 The Finns' refusal to advance further from Svir caused strain in the Finno-German relations, as German forces were able to reach a point some 80 kilometers to the southwest of the Finnish positions.
 The Germans had even moved the German 163rd Division to the Svir to help in securing the flanks for the "handshake at the Svir".
 The issue resolved itself once Soviet counter-attacks pushed the Germans further from the Svir in the south.
 In January 1942, Talvela was removed from his position as the commander of VI Corps and transferred to Germany, where he was the representative of the Finnish army in the German high command.
+Although respected by the Germans as Mannerheim's loyal representative, Talvela's background — including his prominent membership of the Freemasons — fitted poorly with National Socialist principles, and his relations with the SS organization and the Finnish SS battalion remained cool.